-- 1. Enable power to the module by pressing the $\mathbf{Fn} + \square$ key combination (give the module about 10 seconds to power on and the on-screen icon will indicate the module's power status). - 2.
-If a Found New Hardware window appears, click Cancel in all windows that appear, and then proceed to install the driver as below. - 3.
-Insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive. - 4.
-Click Option Drivers (button). - 5.
-Click 3.Install 3G Driver > Yes. - 6.
-Choose the language you prefer and click OK. - 7.
-Click Next > I Agree (button) to accept the license agreement. - 8.
-Click Next > Install. - 9.
-Click Finish to restart the computer. - 10.
+- 1. Enable power to the module by pressing the Fn + key combination (give the module about 10 seconds to power on the on screen icon will indicate the module's power status).
+If a Found New Hardware window appears, click Cancel in all windows that appear, and then proceed to install the driver as below. - 2.
+Make sure the module is powered on, and then insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive. - 3.
+Click Option Drivers (button). - 4.
+Click 3.Install 3G Driver > Yes. - 5.
+Choose the language you prefer and click OK > Next. - 6.
+Click I Agree (button) to accept the license agreement. - 7.
+Click Next > Install. - 8.
+Click Finish. - 9.
 Access the Mobile Partner application from the Start menu (Start > Programs/All Programs > Mobile Partner), or by double-clicking the Mobile Partner icon on the desktop.